Travel blogs by Travellerspoint

 Weekender chalets form an avenue of two rows of verandered huts marching back off the beach to Moma’s Joint.
 About fifteen huts in each row.
 The huts are four coconut palms apart.
 It is very attractive.
 Saw up two planks to make a small escritoire across one corner of the cabin.

-Three roomed cabin, Tom Mikael Will, for 80B.
+Three person cabin, Tom Mikael Will, for 80B.
+One double and one single on the veranda.
 Have rota for the windy bed on the veranda.
 Looks quite royal and palatial with the mosquito nets draped in the air (four strings attached) over the beds.

 Party on the beach